-The pupil's teacher:
+The class teacher:

-- Identifies that a pupil has SEND. - Consults both the pupil's parents and the pupil to gain their views. - Informs the Inclusion Manager, who registers the pupil's SEND. - Writes a SEND pupil profile, which will be reviewed annually. - Collects relevant information about the pupil, consulting the Inclusion Manager. - Gives special help in the classroom through appropriate differentiation and support. - Keeps careful records. - If necessary, for high level SEND needs, writes an Additional Support Plan in liaison with the Inclusion Manager and parents, that will be reviewed termly. - Monitors and reviews the child's progress.
+- Identifies that a pupil has SEND. - Consults both the pupil's parents and the pupil to gain their views. - Informs the Inclusion Manager, who registers the pupil's SEND. - Writes a SEND All about me pupil voice profile, which will be reviewed annually. - Collects relevant information about the pupil, consulting the Inclusion Manager. - Gives individualised help in the classroom through appropriate resourcing and support. - Keeps careful records. - Keeps records of Assess-Plan-Do -Review and writes an Additional Support Plan in liaison with the Inclusion Manager and parents that is reviewed termly. - Monitors and reviews the child's progress.